eoinok/oop2labPerfectNumbers/README.md

 will return true if the number is perfect and false if it is not

-The solution is then to keep a count (in an accumulator varialbe) of the total number of perfect numbers found and keep trying to find another perfect number until 5 are found.
+The solution is then to keep a count (in an accumulator varialbe) of the total number of perfect numbers found and keep trying to find another perfect number until four are found.
 Each time around the loop we must also increment the testNumber by 1
 ```
 totalPFs = 0
 testNumber = 1